-As a guideline, the State Tournament Director will adhere to the scheduled time and dates for team play and State Singles' play.
+As a guideline, the NJSIAA tournament director will adhere to the scheduled time and dates for team play and individual play.

 Your guidelines as a coach should be fairness to the individual(s) and to the team.
 Each situation is unique; however, the welfare of the team should not be jeopardized for the benefit of an individual.